fefas/blog.fefas.net/index.md

 # {{ site.author.name }} <span class="nickname">{{ site.author.nickname }}</span>

-Hello, World!
+Hello, world!
 My name is {{ site.author.name }}, aka <span class="nickname"> {{
-site.author.nickname }}</span>, and I'm a Clean Coder and TDD evangelist who delivers software ASAP (As Simple As Possible).
+site.author.nickname }}</span>.
+I'm a Clean Coder and TDD evangelist which delivers software ASAP (As Simple As Possible).

-My personal goal is to improve peoples' lives through my tech skills while contributing to open source projects and working at companies engaged in creating innovative solutions.

-This blog aims to be a space where I can publish contents that are imporant to me and may be also useful for others developers.
+This web-blog is a space where I share my ideas and experience.
+I hope this content may be useful for other developers.

 You can find me on
   [github]({{ site.author.links.github }}),